|

 morbidity rates in Malolos, Bulacan and Navotas which could be

 attributed to air pollution there.
+The study

 indicates that the average hourly levels of PM10 are